LODSContent/All-MOC/MOC/MOC Upgrade/Download_Lab_Files.md

 ## Download Files

+>[!alert] Click the button below to copy lab files from GitHub.
+This step is required for lab completion.

 @lab.Activity(DownloadFromGit)

->[!note] This will copy the latest lab files from GitHub and configure the directories as needed for the remainder of the lab exercises.
-You will see a 'Success!' message above, once the process is complete.